 Dear Representative or Senator

-I sincerely hope this email finds you and your loved ones well and safe in these very fearful times.
+I sincerely hope this email finds you and your loved ones well and safe in these fearful times.

 As a SC Higher Education professional and member of the American Association of University Professors, I am gravely concerned about the ensuing economic crisis facing our state’s colleges and universities.
 Financial effects of the COVID – 19 pandemic will likely undermine the missions of our institutions by